2013 Shahbag protests: Origins

 Protest began right after the verdict was announced.
-Student organizations started the protest immediately after the Judgement in the Shahbagh square.
+Student organizations started the protest immediately after the Judgement in the Shahbag square.
 On 7 February, demonstrations began at 8 am.
-Thousands of people gathered with banners, posters, Bangladeshi flags and placards in Shahbagh with their demands.
-On Friday afternoon, a mass rally was held at Shahbagh with an estimated attendance of more than 100,000.
+Thousands of people gathered with banners, posters, Bangladeshi flags and placards in Shahbag with their demands.
+On Friday afternoon, a mass rally was held at Shahbag with an estimated attendance of more than 100,000.

-On 12 February, protesters observed three minutes of silence at 4 pm at Shahbagh and all across Bangladesh.
+On 12 February, protesters observed three minutes of silence at 4 pm at Shahbag and all across Bangladesh.
 In Dhaka, traffic was stopped as thousands of people took to the streets, formed human chains and stood in silence.
 A Bangladesh Premier League game at the Sher-e-Bangla National Stadium halted for three minutes, as players and supporters observed the silence.
 Parliamentarians and the police also joined the protest.
 Bengali singer Kabir Suman wrote a song entitled "Tin Minit" ("Three Minutes") in honour of the silent protest.